Handaro/Handaro/README.md

-## Hi there this is my activities 👋
+## Hi there, this is my activities 👋

 <!--
 **Handaro/Handaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.